 Dallas and Fort Worth employees may sign agreements at the beginning, middle, or end of an employment relationship that may include a non-compete agreement.
 A non-compete agreement places limitations on how an employee may use the employer’s customers, trade information, or employees in the course of obtaining or continuing an employment relationship with another employer.
 Non-compete agreements may be signed in exchange for benefits, such as stock grants or as part of a severance agreement at the end of your employment, or they may be signed at some point in the employment relationship as part of a continuing employment relationship.
 These agreements can have powerful effects on your career and your income.
-You should talk to a Dallas and Fort Worth employment lawyer before signing one.
+You should talk to Dallas and Fort Worth Texas employment lawyers before signing one.

 Severance agreements, however, are agreements signed at the end of the employment relationship that extend some form of payment to the departing employee in exchange for certain benefits to the employer, such as signing a non-compete agreement or waiving potential claims against the employer.
 Assessing these agreements is extremely important.
 Employers often seek agreements balanced in their favor to the employee’s disadvantage.
 Working with an employment attorney in Dallas and Fort Worth to assess and negotiate these agreements can put you in a better position to receive a fair agreement.